-It goes without saying, studying is something one must do daily.
-Many small short study sessions are simply a necessary part of learning.
+It goes without saying that one must study on a daily basis.
+Many small, short study sessions are simply a necessary part of learning.
 Unfortunately, there is no shortcut.
 But even after hours of study, you still might not be getting the grades you want.
 Let me show you a method that will guarantee you success every single time!

-The front of the flash cards has multiple questions that I will attempt to answer and the back has the correct answers to the questions.
-When I am creating these questions I try to make them very thorough and as difficult as I can.
+The front of the flashcards has multiple questions that I will attempt to answer, and the back has the correct answers to the questions.
+When I am creating these questions, I try to make them as thorough and difficult as I can.
 It’s no use creating easy questions for yourself.
 It won’t help you learn anything.

 I try to put myself in the shoes of a difficult and strict professor.
 We all have one of those.
-That professor who will drill you for the most ridiculous answers.
-The kind of professor who will ask you about something that got published in a scientific journal yesterday!
+That professor who will drill you for the most ridiculous answers – the kind who will ask about something that got published in a scientific journal yesterday!
 Yes, that kind of professor.
 That’s the one I try to imitate.

 It took me about an hour to create questions on the treatment of arterial hypertension.

 The second part is the big tip: answer the questions a few days later.
 It’s like doing the exam before everyone else does.
 This study method will give you time to correct mistakes and focus on what you don’t remember.

 For revising my questions on arterial hypertension, I use MarginNote 3 and Notability.
 On the left half of my iPad screen, I have my flashcards in MarginNote 3, and on the right, my answering notebook in Notability.
 I have since stopped using Notability.
 Now I use Noteful.